 Support of Marriage and Parenthood

 Applicants with children or planning to stay close to their parents can take advantage of HDB’s various priority schemes.

-Some families may need help accessing a flat more quickly, following major life changes such as divorce or demise.
-Under the Assistance Scheme for Second-Timers (Divorced/Widowed Parents) (ASSIST), second-timers with children below the age of 16 will get priority if they apply for a 2-room or 3-room BTO flat in the non-mature estates.
-When purchasing a flat, a divorcee with full care and control of a child is considered a family nucleus and treated no differently from married households.
+Some families may need help accessing a flat more quickly, following major life changes such as divorce or demise of family member.
+Under the Assistance Scheme for Second-Timers (Divorced/Widowed Parents) (ASSIST), second-timers with children aged 18 and below will get priority if they apply for a 2-room or 3-room BTO flat in the non-mature estates.
+When purchasing a flat, a divorcee with sole care and control of a child has the same housing access as married households.

 Providing temporary accommodation for Singaporeans